- By default, the Windows OS is designed to support a wide variety of file formats.

 - The guide below will help you in case your PC is having issues opening certain file types.

-I have on several occasions found myself in a scenario where my laptop won’t open anything.
+There were several occasions that found ourselves in a scenario where “My laptop won’t open anything.”
 This includes apps, programs, browsers, File Explorer, or any other software.
+Even Task Manager won’t open.

 Though it’s hard to tell exactly why your laptop won’t open anything, these few events are often culpable: